BhumikaGulhane/ETG-Inventory-Management-System-Assignment-For-Internship/README.md

 ## In this I have made an Inventory-Management-System in which below functions can be performed:-
 ->We can Add new Inventory in Dictionary.
 ->We can Purchase Product using item id.
 ->We can Save the sales in sales file.
+->We can Generate Bill also.

 ## There are three files in a folder name ETG_Assignment
 1.First file is the main file in which python code is written.